 Anderson stops 37 shots as Senators beat Stars 4-1

-Ottawa is also getting contributions from its rookies, who are bringing some much-needed enthusiasm to a team that didn’t have much to celebrate last season.

-Rookie Maxime Lajoie tied the score for Ottawa late in the second, while fellow rookie Brady Tkachuk, Mikkel Boedker and Zack Smith scored in the third.
+Maxime Lajoie scored in the second period, and Brady Tkachuk, Mikkel Boedker and Zack Smith all tallied in the third for the Senators.

-“The fun is watching our young guys step up and contributing at a rapid rate right at the moment,” Anderson said.
-“It’s fun watching these kids go out there and have a blast.”

 John Klingberg had the lone goal for Dallas, which was playing its first road game after opening the season with four at home.
 Ben Bishop made 21 saves while losing in regulation against Ottawa for the first time (9-1-4) in his career.